 Once parents have submitted their preference, they will not be allowed to change them without an exceptional change in their circumstances, for example, if the family has recently moved address or an older sibling has changed schools.
 All requests to change preferences should be made in writing to the Local Authority to whom the parents submitted the original application.
 Where a change of preference is submitted for an oversubscribed school, without an exceptional change in circumstances, then the application will be refused.

-Children who have not been offered a place at Holy Trinity Catholic School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
-The waiting list will be maintained until 31st December 2018 and will then be discarded.
-Parents may apply to Holy Trinity Catholic School for their child’s name to remain on the waiting list until the end of the academic year 2018/2019 when it will be discarded.
+In addition to their right to appeal, children who have not been offered a place at Holy Trinity Catholic School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
+The waiting list will be maintained until the last day of the summer term 2020 and will then be discarded.

 A child’s position on a waiting list is not fixed.
 When a new child joins the waiting list, all applicants on that waiting list will be re-ranked to ensure that the list is always maintained in oversubscription criteria order.
 This means that a child’s position on the waiting list could go up or down during the time that it is on the list.
 Any late applications accepted will be added to the waiting list in accordance with the oversubscription criteria.